Fairness Violations and Mitigation under Covariate Shift: Acute Kidney Injury: data description, pre-processing, and additional results

-In-hospital encounters in which the patient developed stage 1 AKI (but did not progress to stage 2 or stage 3 AKI) during the hospital stay were labeled as the positive class, while encounters in which the patient did not develop any stage of AKI were labeled as the negative class, resulting in a dataset containing 114,000 in-hospital encounters.
-Feature vectors were created to represent each encounter.
-Demographic information (age, gender, and race) was included in the feature vectors; age in years, and dummy variables for gender categories (ambiguous, female, male, no information, unknown, and other) and race categories (American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, White, multiple race, refuse to answer, no information, unknown, and other).
-A patient's vitals (BMI, diastolic BP, systolic BP, pulse, temperature) were included as numerical features, where the most recent value associated with any vital was used in cases where multiple measurements were taken during an encounter.
+In-hospital encounters which met the two KDIGO criteria were labeled as the positive class, while encounters in which the patient did not meet the above criteria was labeled as the negative class.
+Feature vectors were created for each encounter.
+Demographic information (age, gender, and race) were included in the feature vectors; age in years, and dummy variables for gender categories (female, male) and race categories (American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, White, multiple race, refuse to answer, no information, unknown, and other).
+A patient's vitals (BMI, diastolic BP, systolic BP, height, weight) were included as numerical features, where the most recent value associated with any vital was used in cases where multiple measurements were taken during an encounter.
 Any missing values were imputed using the mean value (calculated on the training data) for the given feature.
 Lab tests and comorbidities were included in the form of boolean features indicating whether the lab test/comorbidity was present.
 While only lab tests performed during a given in-hospital encounter were used, comorbidities up to one year prior to the hospital stay were included.
 Comorbidities included in the AKI predictive model by \cite{tomavsev2019clinically} were used as a guide for selecting the nine comorbidities in Table~\ref{tab:features}.
-After adding dummy variables and missing value indicators, and using a 33.33\% random sample of the encounters (to reduce the dataset size for reasonable experiment time), we obtained a dataset consisting 38,291 patient encounters, each with 54 features (12 demographic, 5 vitals, 14 lab tests, 9 comorbidities, 14 lab test missing value indicators).
-Since the BUN lab test was the most predictive feature, we discarded the BUN dummy variable and missing value indicator when creating the invariant predictor.
+After adding dummy variables and missing value indicators, we obtained a dataset containing $24,852$ examples, each with $51$ features ($13$ demographic, $5$ vitals, $9$ comorbidities, $12$ lab tests, and $12$ lab test missing value indicators).
+We removed features that had more than $90\%$ values as missing, namely the lab tests for Troponin, Albumin, and WBC.
+Since the BUN lab test was one of the most predictive features, it was chosen for creating shifted datasets.
+We discarded both the BUN variable and missing value indicator when creating the invariant predictor.